The Lost Gremlins Games

 (Check out more info on tons of atari games at http://www.atarigames.com)

-This is a recently unearthed gem, and while I believed it only to be a rumor, a video has surfaced from the guys at atarigames.com and it verifies the existance of at least a prototype version.
+This is a semi-recently unearthed gem, and while I originally believed it only to be a rumor, a video has surfaced from the dedicated folks over at atarigames.com and it verifies the existence of at least a prototype version.
 I have not seen the actual board online at all, nor have I found much mention of it, even by the most die-hard arcade fans.
+There has never been a ROM dump of this ti

 Here is what we know:

-Atari was planning on releasing this in late 1984 or early 1985 into the arcades.
+Atari was planning on releasing this in 1985 in the United States but was canceled for unknown reasons.

 The gameplay was split into three segments: